-- 4 Aim: Alternative fuels have become more prominent today because of environmental concerns. - 5 Due to the increase in the use of alternative fuels, toxicology studies have become imperative to - 6 determine whether alternative fuels will affect the biochemistry of aquatic organisms. - 7 Study Design: In this study, biodiesel in different concentrations (0.0, 0.1, 0.25 %v/v) was - 8 introduced into water samples of same volume containing species of Clarias gariepinus (African - 9 cat fish). - 10 Place and Duration of Study: This study was carried out in the Department of Environmental - Science, Federal University of Petroleum Resources, Effurun, Nigeria from April to October - 12 2014. - 13 Methodology: The 3 groups of fish placed in (0.0 0.1, 0.25)%v/v biodiesel-contaminated water - were sacrificed after 30hours and enzymic and non-enzymic antioxidants (GSH, SOD, CAT, and - 15 MDA) as well as haematological properties were analyzed. - Results: Specific activity of SOD was found to be 8.55±0.89, 6.25±0.45 and 6.22±0.55 in the - 17 kidney of Control, 0.1%v/v and 0.25%v/v fish respectively.
-Similarly, specific activity of - catalase was found to be 18.24 ± 1.89 , 15.30 ± 0.76 and 13.39 ± 1.27 in the gills of Control, 0.1%v/v - and 0.25%v/v fish respectively.
-Conversely, the haematological property of Control is not - significantly different from those of 0.1%v/v and 0.25%v/v fish.
-Results from this study showed - 21 significant decrease in the antioxidant status of cat fish from biodiesel contaminated water, - 22 however, haematological properties of the fish were not affected.
-This study revealed that - biodiesel from palm kernel oil poses threat to aquatic life forms.

-Keywords: Biodiesel, oxidative stress, tissue, palm kernel oil, aquatic, haematology
+- 4 Aim: Alternative fuels have become more prominent today because of environmental concerns. - 5 Due to the increase in the use of alternative fuels, toxicology studies have become imperative to - 6 determine whether alternative fuels will affect the biochemistry of aquatic organisms. - 7 Study Design: In this study, biodiesel in different concentrations (0.0, 0.1, 0.25 %v/v) was - 8 introduced into water samples of same volume containing species of Clarias gariepinus (African 9 cat fish). - 10 Place and Duration of Study: This study was carried out in the Department of Environmental - 11 Science, Federal University of Petroleum Resources, Effurun, Nigeria from April to October 12 2014. - 13 Methodology: The 3 groups of fish placed in (0.0 0.1, 0.25)%v/v biodiesel-contaminated water - 14 were sacrificed after 30hours and enzymic and non-enzymic antioxidants (GSH, SOD, CAT, and - 15 MDA) as well as haematological properties were analyzed. - 16 Results: Specific activity of SOD was found to be $8.55\pm0.89$ , $6.25\pm0.45$ and $6.22\pm0.55$ in the - kidney of Control, 0.1% v/v and 0.25% v/v fish respectively.
+Similarly, specific activity of catalase was found to be $18.24\pm1.89$ , $15.30\pm0.76$ and $13.39\pm1.27$ in the gills of Control, 0.1% v/v - and 0.25% v/v fish respectively.
+Conversely, the haematological property of Control is not - significantly different from those of 0.1% v/v and 0.25% v/v fish.
+Results from this study showed - 21 significant decrease in the antioxidant status of cat fish from biodiesel contaminated water, - however, haematological properties of the fish were not affected.
+This study revealed that biodiesel from palm kernel oil poses threat to aquatic life forms. - 24 - Keywords: Biodiesel, oxidative stress, tissue, palm kernel oil, aquatic, haematology - 26 - 27

-Introduction
+28 Introduction

-- The increased demand for alternative energy sources has created interest in biodiesel and biodiesel blends; biodiesel is promoted as a diesel substitute that is safer, produces less harmful combustion emissions, and biodegrades more easily.
-Like diesel spills, biodiesel can have deleterious effects on the aquatic environments [1].
-Fish live in very intimate contact with their environment, and are therefore very susceptible to physical and chemical changes which may be reflected in their blood components [2-3]. - Cellular antioxidant defense systems in biological systems are impaired when exposed to environmental pollutants, but the levels of antioxidants in living organisms can increase in order - 37 to restore the imbalance caused by oxidative damage.
-Levels of antioxidant enzymes can be used - as an indicator of the antioxidant status of the organism and can serve as biomarkers of oxidative - 39 stress [4].
-When antioxidant defenses are impaired or overcome, oxidative stress may produce - 40 DNA damage, enzymatic inactivation and peroxidation of cell constituents, especially lipid - 41 peroxidation [5].
-Toxicity biomarkers, such as malondialdehyde (MDA), have been also - proposed to reflect the oxidative status of exposed species [6].
-MDA is used as marker of oxidation of membrane phospholipids through lipid peroxidation.
+The increased demand for alternative energy sources has created interest in biodiesel and biodiesel blends; biodiesel is promoted as a diesel substitute that is safer, produces less harmful

+31 combustion emissions, and biodegrades more easily.
+Like diesel spills, biodiesel can have

+32 deleterious effects on the aquatic environments [1].
+Fish live in very intimate contact with their

+- environment, and are therefore very susceptible to physical and chemical changes which may be - reflected in their blood components [2-3]. - Cellular antioxidant defense systems in biological systems are impaired when exposed to environmental pollutants, but the levels of antioxidants in living organisms can increase in order - to restore the imbalance caused by oxidative damage.
+Levels of antioxidant enzymes can be used - 38 as an indicator of the antioxidant status of the organism and can serve as biomarkers of oxidative - stress [4].
+When antioxidant defenses are impaired or overcome, oxidative stress may produce DNA damage, enzymatic inactivation and peroxidation of cell constituents, especially lipid - 40 DNA damage, enzymatic inactivation and peroxidation of cell constituents, especially lipid 41 peroxidation [5].
+Toxicity biomarkers, such as malondialdehyde (MDA), have been also - 41 peroxidation [5].
+Toxicity biomarkers, such as maioindialdenyde (MDA), have been also 42 proposed to reflect the oxidative status of exposed species [6].
+MDA is used as marker of - 42 proposed to reflect the oxidative status of exposed species [6].
+MDA is used as marker of 43 oxidation of membrane phospholipids through lipid peroxidation.
 An increase in MDA levels in - organisms can be related to degradation of an environmental site by decreasing the water quality